Degree Details

 Deaf Education Courses

-Core courses in the master’s in Deaf Education include introductions to Deaf Education and to research.
-In addition to those courses, you’ll take classes in your concentration of choice on topics like:
+Core courses in the Deaf Education degree include introductions to Deaf Education and to research.
+In addition to those courses, you’ll take classes in your concentration of choice.

 This concentration includes a blend of required courses, electives, and a practicum.
 Required courses cover topics such as instructional methods, ASL literature, and elementary math.
 In addition, you’ll choose from electives such as: